 The mezzanine study areas are naturally lit by skylights and dedicated areas on this floor are provided for digital media viewing, rare books and materials relating to Japanese art.
 A research room is set aside for the use of postgraduate students and visiting scholars, and public computers are also available on this level.

-Monday to Friday, 9am-5pm (closed 1pm-2pm)
+Out of semester: Monday to Friday, 9am-5pm (closed 1pm-2pm)